 This seminar is designed to provide the iCAM user with an understanding of the hardware, software and measurement application to ensure proper system setup and basic operation.

-This 1-day course is designed as an introduction to common air monitoring concepts, along with detailed instructions on iCAM calibration and maintenance functions.
-The course begins with an introduction of the iCAM instrument, including a description of all components and theory of operation.
+This 1-day seminar is designed as an introduction to common air monitoring concepts, along with detailed instructions on iCAM calibration and maintenance functions.
+The seminar begins with an introduction of the iCAM instrument, including a description of all components and theory of operation.
 Explanation of faults and alarms will be discussed.
 After a discussion of the hardware components, the iCONFIG software will be demonstrated to show the functionality of this configuration tool.
 Once the iCAM setup is complete, we will discuss options and methods for calibrating the instrument for alpha and beta efficiency as well as airflow.
 Other topics for discussion will include radon rejection, activity calculations, false alarm reduction, and routine iCAM maintenance procedures.